The Bhargava greedoid as a Gaussian elimination greedoid: -ultra triples

+More generally, we can replace $\mathbb{Z}$ by any integral domain, and $v_{p}$ by any valuation on this integral domain, and obtain a $\mathbb{V} $-ultra triple, where $\mathbb{V}$ is the target of our valuation. \end{example}

 The notion of a $\mathbb{V}$-ultra triple generalizes the notion of an ultra triple as defined in \cite{GriPet19}.
 More precisely, if $\mathbb{V}$ is the additive group $\left( \mathbb{R},+,0,\leq\right) $ (with the usual addition and the usual total order on $\mathbb{R}$), then a $\mathbb{V}$-ultra triple is the same as what is called an \textquotedblleft ultra triple\textquotedblright\ in \cite{GriPet19}.
+Several properties and examples of ultra triples can be found in \cite{GriPet19}.

-It is straightforward to adapt all the definitions and results stated in \cite{GriPet19} for ultra triples to the more general setting of $\mathbb{V}$-ultra triples\footnote{There is one stupid exception: The definition of $R$ in \cite[Remark 8.13]{GriPet19} requires $\mathbb{V}\neq0$.
+It is straightforward to adapt all the definitions and results stated in \cite{GriPet19} for ultra triples to the more general setting of $\mathbb{V} $-ultra triples\footnote{There is one stupid exception: The definition of $R$ in \cite[Remark 8.13]{GriPet19} requires $\mathbb{V}\neq0$.
 But \cite[Remark 8.13]{GriPet19} is just a tangent without concrete use.}.
 Let us specifically extend two definitions from \cite{GriPet19} to $\mathbb{V}$-ultra triples: the definition of a perimeter (\cite[\S 3.1]{GriPet19}) and the definition of the Bhargava greedoid (\cite[\S 6.2]{GriPet19}):

 \begin{definition} Let $\left( E,w,d\right) $ be a $\mathbb{V}$-ultra triple.
 Let $A$ be a finite subset of $E$.
 Then, the \textit{perimeter} of $A$ (with respect to $\left( E,w,d\right) $) is defined to be